 The rest of this page will provide details on course Faculty and their Office Hours, Required Readings and Case Studies, Supplemental Readings, further Background on the course, the McIntire Honor Statement, and the McIntire Wellbeing Statement.

 Bevin Etienne.
-Lecturer, McIntire School of Commerce; Lecturer, Frank Batten School of Leadership and Public Policy
+Professor, McIntire School of Commerce; Frank Batten School of Leadership and Public Policy

 Recurring Guest Star: